QECO: A QoE-Oriented Computation Offloading Algorithm based on Deep Reinforcement Learning for Mobile Edge Computing: Introduction

-\begin{itemize} \item \textit{Task Offloading Problem in the MEC System:} We formulate the task offloading problem as an MDP for time-sensitive tasks.
-This approach takes into account the dynamic nature of workloads at the ENs and concentrates on providing high performance in the MEC system while maximizing the long-term QoE.
+Our main contributions are summarized as follows: \begin{itemize} \item \textit{Task Offloading Problem in the MEC System:} We consider queuing systems for MDs and ENs and formulate the task offloading problem while accounting for the time-varying system environments (e.g., the arrival of new tasks, and the computational requirement of each task).
+We aim to maximize the long-term QoE, which reflects the task completion rate, task delay, and energy consumption of MDs.
+Our problem formulation effectively utilizes the resources and properly handles the dynamic fluctuations of workload at ENs.

-\item \textit{DRL-based Offloading Algorithm:} To address the problem of long-term QoE maximization, we focus on task completion, task delay, and energy consumption to quantify the MDs' QoE.
-We propose QOCO algorithm based on DRL that empowers each MD to make offloading decisions independently, without prior knowledge of the other MDs' tasks and offloading models.
-With a focus on the MD's battery level, our approach leverages deep Q-network (DQN) \cite{mnih2015human} and long short-term memory (LSTM) \cite{hochreiter1997long} to prioritize and strike an appropriate balance between QoE factors.
+\item \textit{DRL-based Offloading Algorithm:} To solve the problem of long-term QoE maximization in highly dynamic mobile environments, we propose the QECO algorithm based on DRL, which empowers each MD to make offloading decisions independently, without prior knowledge of other MDs' tasks and offloading models.
+Focusing on the MD's QoE preference, our approach leverages D3QN and LSTM to prioritize and strike an appropriate balance between QoE factors while accounting for workload uncertainty at the ENs.
+QECO empowers MDs to anticipate the EN's load level over time, leading to more accurate offloading strategies.
+We also analyze the training convergence and computational complexity of the proposed algorithm.

-\item \textit{Performance Evaluation:} We conduct comprehensive experiments to evaluate the QOCO's performance.
-The simulation results show that our algorithm effectively utilizes the processing capabilities of MDs and ENs, resulting in a substantial improvement in the average QoE of the system, when comparing with the potential game-based offloading algorithm (PGOA) \cite{yang2018distributed} and several benchmark methods. \end{itemize}
+\item \textit{Performance Evaluation:} We conduct comprehensive experiments to evaluate QECO’s performance and its training convergence against baseline schemes as well as two state-of-the-art existing works.
+The results demonstrate that our algorithm effectively utilizes the computing resources while taking the dynamic workloads at ENs into consideration.
+In particular, QECO converges more quickly than vanilla DQN and double DQN (DDQN) methods.
+QECO also improves average QoE by 37.1\% and 29.8\% compared to the potential game-based offloading algorithm (PGOA)~\Cite{yang2018distributed} and distributed and collective DRL-based offloading algorithm (DCDRL)~\Cite{qiu2020distributed}, respectively. \end{itemize}

 The structure of this paper is as follows.
-Section II presents the system model, followed by the problem formulation in Section III.
-In Section IV, we present the algorithm, while Section V provides an evaluation of its performance.
-Finally, we conclude in Section VI.
+Section~\ref{section:II} reviews the related works.
+Section~\ref{section:III} presents the system model, followed by the problem formulation in Section ~\ref{section:IV}.
+In Section~\ref{section:V}, we present the algorithm, while Section~\ref{section:VI} provides an evaluation of its performance.
+Finally, we conclude in Section~\ref{section:VII}.